jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

 automated scanning tool to check the security of open source components included in AI coding suggestions.
 The consequences of placing too much trust in AI coding tools are real.
-Among respondents who said that AI coding tools reduced productivity, the two primary reasons for this negative result were poor code quality and security problems introduced by AI.The irony is that, while adoption and trust are high, developers are clearly aware of the risks of AI and told us so in the survey.
+Among respondents who said that AI coding tools reduced productivity, the two primary reasons for this negative result were poor code quality and security problems introduced by AI.

+The irony is that, while adoption and trust are high, developers are clearly aware of the risks of AI and told us so in the survey.
 These findings underscore why it's so important for development and security teams to adopt a responsible approach to AI.
 On the process and technology side, this includes stepping up security measures like automated security scans, increased code audits, and programmatic policies that prevent